Primary Education Co-Teacher

 Learn more about the Volunteer experience in Philippines: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-The Philippines welcomes and can accommodate cross-sector couples.
-Your partner must qualify and apply for one of the following positions:
+The Philippines welcomes and can accommodate couples.
+Your partner must qualify and apply for the following position:

 Volunteers serving as a couple will be living together during Pre-Service Training.
 As a couple, they will go to the same community for Peace Corps service after training.
 Peace Corps Philippines has sites available for couples who are married or in a domestic partnership.
 In the Philippines, there is an expectation that couples are married and there will be many questions about the marriage.
 (When did you get married?
 How many kids do you have?
 When will you have children?
 Etc.) The staff will guide the couples on how to approach living together in a community and how to respond to questions.

 The Peace Corps works to foster safe and productive assignments for same-sex couples, and same-sex couples are not placed in countries where homosexual acts are criminalized.
 Because of this, same-sex couple placements are more limited than heterosexual couple placements.
 During the application process Recruiters and Placement Officers work closely with same-sex couple applicants to understand current placement opportunities.
 For more information please visit: https://www.peacecorps.gov/faqs/lgbtq/.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.